postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/gitlab.md

 1. Enter your GitLab Personal Access Token, specify your Gitlab custom/self-hosted domain and click **Proceed**.

+> If your network is behind a firewall that requires preapproved IP addresses, you will need to use a static IP address to enable backups to GitLab on custom domains.

+// need instructions for public users //

 1. In the **Backup your Postman Collections** page, choose an existing Postman Collection and your GitLab Project, enter a filename for your backup.

 1. Click **Add Integration**.